-Many types of bank accounts cover pretty much everything that people look for – from checking and brokerage to savings.
+Many types of accounts cover pretty much everything that people look for – from checking and brokerage to savings.
 But what about the basics?
-That’s right, today we’re talking business and merchant accounts!
+That’s right, today we’re talking about business and merchant accounts!

 What is a merchant account?
 Do you need one for a business?

-A merchant account is a type of bank account that allows companies to accept electronic payment transactions for their goods and services.
+A merchant bank account is a type of bank account that allows companies to accept electronic payment transactions for their goods and services.
 So, if you are a business that sells things online, you can’t operate without a merchant account – provide your clients with a credit card payment method and its alternatives.

-The same goes for physical stores – to let your customers use payment methods other than cash, a merchant account is in place.
+The same goes for physical stores – to let your customers use payment methods other than cash, a merchant bank account is in place.

 The fees you pay for merchant account opening and maintenance differ among banks and Fintechs.
 Most commonly, you will have to pay much more if you have a high-risk business.
 Being high-risk means that a company either has a short/bad credit card processing history or is a part of an industry that is more prone to chargebacks than other sectors.
 Read more about chargebacks and how to prevent them in this article.

 As mentioned before, you cannot accept online payments and electronic transactions without a merchant bank account.

 Getting a merchant account entails some steps for e-commerce companies.
 Their website should contain information on the payment methods they offer, clearly established policies, they must comply with Payment Card Industry Data Security Standard (PCI DSS) and PSD2 – the Revised Payment Services Directive (the latter is relevant to the EU and the UK merchants).
 You can learn more about starting an e-commerce business and setting up your website in this article.

 Side note: the PSD2 compliance deadline for the EU merchants expired on December 31, 2020.
 Companies from Great Britain need to be compliance-ready before September 14, 2021.